gajananpp/puppeteer-ide-extension/README.md

 **Q: Does this extension have any external dependency ?**
 <br>
-No. This extension internally uses [chrome.debugger](https://developer.chrome.com/docs/extensions/reference/debugger/) api and is standalone, so there is no requirement of starting browser with remote debugging cli flag or having nodejs or any other service installed.
+No. This extension internally uses [chrome.debugger](https://developer.chrome.com/docs/extensions/reference/debugger/) api and is standalone, so there is no requirement of starting browser with remote debugging cli flag or having nodejs or any other service running.

 <br>